radyalz/HerrisHawkOptimization/README.md

 For contributions and inquiries, please refer to the main repository for HHO on [GitHub](https://github.com/aliasgharheidaricom/Harris-Hawks-Optimization-Algorithm-and-Applications).

 **Languages Available**: English & Farsi (فارسی)

+## 📜 License

+This project is licensed under a **Research License**.
+It may be used for educational and research purposes only.
+Any commercial use is strictly prohibited without proper authorization.

+Please refer to the [LICENSE](LICENSE) file for more details.
 ---

 ## 📚 Resources